ACRONYMS

 B

-Bbc – british broadcasting corporation, originally british broadcasting company.
+Bbc – british broadcasting corporation, originally british

-Beml – bharat earth movers limited, a government of india company.
+Beml – bharat earth movers limited, a government of india

 holdings, inc. Was later taken over by unilever.